Singapore's Chinatown and the Chinatown Heritage Centre

 The Third Floor of the Chinatown Heritage Centre

-On the third floor the journey of early Chinese pioneers who left their villages in China and made their way to Nanyang, the southern seas.
-They were driven by famine, floods and unrest, and came to Singapore looking to build a better life.
+On the third floor the history of the Chinese population in Singapore is depicted in photographs, video and costume.The early pioneers left their villages in China driven by famine, floods and unrest, and came to Singapore looking to build a better life.

 In 2017, 74.2% of the 5,736,494 population of Singapore are Chinese Singaporeans.